Get in Touch

 • Handling non-linearly separable data

-• Utilizing kernels for non-linear spaces
+• Applying kernels for non-linear spaces

 • Clustering as a machine learning task

-• The k-means algorithm for clustering
+• The k-means clustering algorithm

-• Selecting the appropriate number of clusters
+• Determining the optimal number of clusters

-• Handling classification prediction data
+• Working with classification prediction data

-• Examining confusion matrices in detail
+• Examining confusion matrices

-• Using confusion matrices to assess performance
+• Using confusion matrices for performance measurement

 • Beyond accuracy – alternative performance metrics